How to Choose the Best Bond Funds

 The SEC yield is an approximate yield an investor would receive in a year assuming that each bond in the portfolio is held until maturity.
 But keep in mind that bond fund holdings (the underlying bond securities) are not held to maturity and bond funds do not "mature."
 However, the 30-Day SEC Yield still provides useful information to investors because it helps estimate income, expressed as a percentage, needed for planning purposes.

-Bond funds also report the Trailing Twelve-Month Yield (TTM ), but this yield reflects the past and it may not be the same over the next year.
+Bond funds also report the Trailing Twelve-Month Yield (TTM), but this yield reflects the past and it may not be the same over the next year.
 In the past decade, bond fund yields have been historically low, which has led to a stronger interest in high-yield bond funds.
 Also known as junk bond funds, high-yield bond funds carry more market risk and investors should use caution when investing in these securities.

-Investing in Bond Funds for Diversification
+Bond Funds for Diversification

 Another common purpose of investing in bond funds is diversification.
 Bond prices move in the opposite direction as interest rates.
 So when the Federal Reserve Board signals that it will lower their interest rate charged to banks, the prices for bonds usually go higher.
-And the Fed usually lowers rates when the economy is weak.
+The Fed usually lowers rates when the economy is weak.

-Therefore bond mutual funds can perform well when the economy and the stock market are not.
+Bond mutual funds can perform well when the economy and the stock market are not.
 For this reason, many investors like to include bond funds in their portfolios to provide more balance and stability when their stock mutual funds may be falling in price.

-Most investors seeking diversification do not look for bond funds with the highest yields; they will instead seek funds like VBMFX that cover all types of bonds at a low cost or at least funds with below-average expense ratios.
+Most investors seeking diversification do not look for bond funds with the highest yields; they will instead seek funds like VBTLX that cover all types of bonds at a low cost or at least funds with below-average expense ratios.

 Since bond mutual funds are income securities, you'll want to do your best to limit the taxes on that income.
 For example, if you have the option, it is generally best to hold bond funds in a tax-advantaged account like an Individual Retirement Account (IRA) or a 401(k).